RECOVERY OUTREACH

 2 / Substance use screening and assessment

 All clients undergo an intake process to assess their needs and determine the appropriate level of support.
-If eligible, they also complete a GPRA assessment to track progress and measure outcomes, ensuring they receive the most effective services tailored to their situation.
+We will track progress and measure outcomes, ensuring they receive the most effective services tailored to their situation.

 3 / Recovery Services